10 Facts About Suicide & Suicide Prevention

 Suicide is preventable.
 Evidence shows that providing support services, talking about suicide, reducing access to means of self-harm and following up with loved ones are just some of the actions we can all take to help others.
 We need to talk openly about mental health and normalize mental health conversations in families, schools and communities.
 70% of those who are thinking about suicide will tell someone about how they are feeling.

-Many of those who die by suicide display warning signs, especially if the behavior is new or is related to a painful event, loss or change.
+90% of those who die by suicide display warning signs, especially if the behavior is new or is related to a painful event, loss or change.

 Suicide warning signs include talking about feeling hopeless or having no reason to live and withdrawing or isolating themselves.